gel1has3/NeonatalSeizureDetection_ShortEEG_Windows/README.md

 ---

-## 📋 Project Overview
+## Project Overview

-The goal is to classify short windows EEG segments into
+The goal is to classify short windows EEG segments into `S`: Seizure and `NS`: Non-seizure
-- `S`: Seizure
-- `NS`: Non-seizure

 We use a  workflow that combines:
 - **Preprocessing raw EDF EEG data**